6000 acres offering a spectrum of high bird drives around the Exe valley.

 Be prepared for Brookside, Lloyd’s, Swine’s Cleave, Beech Cover, Buckley’s and Woodcock Corner.

-Haddeo gets better and better under the stewardship of Alan Floyd, ably supported by Paul Cook, Dan Brockley and Mike Jones.
+Haddeo gets better and better under the stewardship of Alan Floyd, who has been in the business since the age of 16 and joined Loyton in 2005.